Digital Signage Software for Smart TVs

-- Flexibility: Your digital signage CMS should support a wide range of content including static images, video, animations, presentation material, live data from many sources (RSS, XML, databases, social media and others), web pages and streaming video.
+- Flexibility: Your digital signage CMS should support a wide range of content including static images, video, animations, presentation material, live data from many sources (RSS, sources (RSS, XML, databases, social media, and others), web pages, and streaming video.

-- Features: Third party CMS solutions should offer better features than is bundled with your Smart TV.
+- Features: Third-party CMS solutions should offer better digital signage features than is bundled with your Smart TV.
 Otherwise, why bother with a CMS at all?
 Professional-grade CMS products deliver features that aren’t included with your typical Smart TV bundled software.

 - Meta tag support: Tagged content will only play on media players that were assigned matching tags while other players will ignore the content.

 - Enhanced status monitoring: Know when a media player goes down and what caused the issue.
-The best CMS products will also include watchdogs and background services that will ensure the media player is always running at peak efficiency.
+The best digital signage software for Smart TV will also include watchdogs and background services that will ensure the media player is always running at peak efficiency.

-- Extensibility: Professional-grade CMS software features APIs so the solution can be integrated with business processes to automate tasks and simplify management.
-Trigger content based on external events using sensors, scanners and other software (RFID tags, motion sensors, face recognition, thermometers, webcams, fire alarms and more).
+- Extensibility: Professional-grade software for Smart TVs features digital signage APIs so the solution can be integrated with business processes to automate tasks and simplify management.
+Trigger content based on external events using sensors, scanners, and other software (RFID tags, motion sensors, face recognition, thermometers, webcams, fire alarms, and more).